 This year a few weeks after the first one fell down from the roof into the garden, the second one fell outside at the front of the house near the road.
 I was afraid it would be run over by a car and also the parents would probably cause havoc swooping on people in the street.
 So I rescued it by throwing a towel over it and putting it in a cardboard box.
 I then reunited the little bird with its sibling in the back garden.
-They didn’t seem too impressed with each other at first, but soon they were having great fun practicing their flying and pecking at toads!
+They didn’t seem too impressed with each other at first, but soon they were having great fun practising their flying and pecking at toads!

-I looked out the window one day and saw one of them pecking at something, it looked like a frog shape but it was covered in dirt and I thought it was a toy frog belonging to the kids next door (their toys sometimes end up in our garden), but then it moved.
+I looked out the window one day and saw one of them pecking at something, it looked like a frog shape but it was covered in dirt and I thought it was a toy frog belonging to the kids next door (their toys sometimes end up in my garden), but then it moved.
 I had to try and rescue it, which meant getting near the gull chick without frightening it too much – while at the same time trying to avoid being seen by the parents on the roof – which would most likely involve them going berserk and swooping on me.
 I managed to do it and I put it in the water bowl I had for the chicks.
 It swam around a bit and and when all the dirt washed off I could see it was a lovely toad.
 It eventually hopped off somewhere and I hope its OK.